Venom Of The Unspoken

 Application: Set aside five sacred minutes.
 Sit in silence.
 Ask: What hides here?
 Write what rises on paper.
 Speak each aloud into My light.
 Watch the river surge.
 I am already near (Psalm 34:18).

-The Prayer: Lord, I let the silence end.
+The Prayer: Abba, I let the silence end.
 I name what hides.
 Flood me with mercy.
 Form Christ fully in me—lamp trimmed, Bride awakened.
 Let grace finish what honesty begins.
 Amen (Philippians 1:6).

 Seen.
 Washed.
 Ignited.
 Crowned.
 Coming.